Spain's coronavirus death rate quickens again

-Spain's daily toll of coronavirus deaths rose on Tuesday for the first time in five days, with 743 people succumbing overnight compared to 637 in the previous 24 hours, but there was still hope that the national lockdown might be eased soon.
-"It is normal to have some oscillations ...
+Spain's daily toll of coronavirus deaths rose on Tuesday for the first time in five days, with 743 people succumbing overnight compared with 637 in the previous 24 hours, but there was still hope the national lockdown might be eased soon.
+"It is normal to have some oscillations. ...
 What matters is to see the trend and the cumulative data," said Maria Jose Sierra, deputy chief of health emergencies.

 She said the latest data included some delayed notifications from the weekend.
 The total number of cases rose to 140,510, second only to the United States, and the death toll of 13,798 was behind only Italy's.

-For restrictions to be lifted, officials say testing has to be widened, to find carriers who may have mild or no symptoms.
+For restrictions to be lifted, officials say testing has to be widened to find carriers who may have mild or no symptoms.
 The government is planning to start mass rapid antibody tests in the coming days.
-Cadena Ser radio said about 62,000 people would be tested twice, 21 days apart, to gauge how many extra infections were being brought about by any easing of the lockdown.
+Health Minister Salvador Illa said 60,000 randomly chosen people would be tested over three weeks to gauge the spread of the virus.

-NUMBERS UNDER SCRUTINY Asked about reports that many coronavirus deaths were going unregistered, government spokeswoman Maria Jesus Montero said there could be delays between the report of a death and its attribution to the virus.
+NUMBERS UNDER SCRUTINY Asked about reports that many coronavirus deaths were going unregistered, Budget Minister Maria Jesus Montero said there could be delays between the report of a death and its attribution to the virus.

 Thirteen of Spain's 17 regions have registered more deaths than usual at this time of year, and in 11 of those, the excess is higher than the number confirmed to have died from the coronavirus, according to Reuters calculations based on data collected by the health and justice ministries.
 In the central region of Castilla La Mancha, around 2,000 more people than usual died between March 15 and April 3, but fewer than 1,000 coronavirus deaths were registered during those three weeks.

-Health Minister Salvador Illa later said Spain's accounting for the impact of the pandemic was among the most stringent in Europe: "Everyone who tests positive for the coronavirus and dies is a person counted as having died from coronavirus."
+Illa said later that Spain's accounting for the impact of the pandemic was among the most stringent in Europe: "Everyone who tests positive for the coronavirus and dies is a person counted as having died from coronavirus."
 He added that he had spoken to the official in charge of health in Castilla La Mancha, and concluded that the data from that region was based on that definition and therefore correct.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)